eregon/game_of_life/README.md

 # My Solution (eregon) #

-This solution is rather big, in size of code and numbers of file.
+This solution is rather big, in size of code and number of files.

 I did coded up to 9 implementations.
 Some are very similar.